Rapib/reading-notes/02-coders-computer.md

 * extensions
 * theme

 As it will save developer time and help speed up the process.
 In addition, it will help point out the mistakes that developer made.
+Basic editor doesn't do any of the above, eg Word, notepad

 Belows are the common Linus commands that we will use.